3DEHRK/aig/README.md

 Assets and working directory
 - CMake is configured to copy `assets/` into the build directory after a successful build.
 Ensure you have `assets/fonts/arial.ttf` in the source `assets/` folder so UI text renders correctly.
-- If the game cannot find the font, dialogs will still run but text will not be visible.
+- If the game cannot find the font, dialogs will still run but text may not be visible.
 See `assets/fonts/README.txt` for details.

 ---

 ## Controls / How to test
 - Movement: W/A/S/D (or arrow keys)
 - Interact: E (press when near an entity)
-- Mouse: left-click to interact with interactive entities
+- Mouse: left-click to interact with interactive entities and to manipulate the inventory UI
+- Toggle Inventory UI: I (opens a basic grid UI with drag & drop and optional icons)
 - Save: press F5 (if wired in build) — or trigger from the code `PlayState::saveGame("save.json")`
 - Load: press F9 (if wired) — or call `PlayState::loadGame("save.json")`

 What to try
 - Move the player around the tilemap and verify collision.
 - Approach an item on the ground and press E or click it to pick it up.
+- Open the inventory (I) — the project includes a basic grid UI supporting drag & drop and optional item icons.
 - Plant/harvest crop tiles (crop entity is implemented; see spawn code in `PlayState`).
 - Start dialog with NPCs (approach and press E).
 - Observe the quest progress when picking up quest items (collect‑item example).